NaoiseGaffney/Training/README.md

 		* **Task 1:** Access the home / index page [Training and Development](https://training-and-development.herokuapp.com/).
 Scroll through the content on the page.
 		* **Task 2:** Click on the LinkedIn Profile link to access further details about the owner of GaffCo Consulting.
 	* **Use Case 001-002 - Register, Login, Logout:** As a consumer I want to register, login, and logout to access further future content and details.
-		* **Task 1:** Access the character dashboard via the naviagation bar menu [Character Dashboard](https://training-and-development.herokuapp.com/account/dashboard/).
+		* **Task 1:** Access the character dashboard via the navigation bar menu [Character Dashboard](https://training-and-development.herokuapp.com/account/dashboard/).
 		* **Task 2:** Click on [Register Here](https://training-and-development.herokuapp.com/account/register/) to create an account.
 Fill in the details in the form and click on "Create my account" button.
 		* **Task 3:** Click on [Log-in](https://training-and-development.herokuapp.com/account/login/), enter your username and password, and click on the "Log-in" button.
 		* **Task 4:** Perform the relevant actions on the website.
 		* **Task 5:** Click on [Logout](https://training-and-development.herokuapp.com/account/logout/) when done.
 	* **Use Case 001-003 - View and Purchase Courses and Coaching Sessions:** As a consumer I want to view and purchase courses and coaching sessions to increase my knowledge and improve my skills.
 		* **Task 1:** Access the home / index page [Training and Development](https://training-and-development.herokuapp.com/).
-		* **Task 2:** Click on "Courses & Coaching" in the naviagation bar and select either "All Training" or "Courses" or "Coaching".
+		* **Task 2:** Click on "Courses & Coaching" in the navigation bar and select either "All Training" or "Courses" or "Coaching".
 		* **Task 3:** Use the carousel to find a course or coaching session you want to view the details of, and potentially purchase.
 		* **Task 4:** Select (click on) on the course or coaching session you want further details on, and potentially want to purchase.
 		* **Task 5:** Review the details of the course or coaching session.
 If required, updated the number of course seats or coaching sessions, and click on "Add to cart".